Ematrix163/Dublin_Bus_Project/README.md

 gitignore.git
 readme.md
 ```

+*Backend*: The python code that returns journey time estimates, interacts with our database, allows us to create user logins, etc. Diagram below.

 *Config*: Service files that allow a number of processes to continue in the background (eg continually updating weather data, etc)